pouretrebelle/chareads.com/content/books/migrated/2019-07-30-fellowship-of-ring/index.md

 author: J.R.R.
 Tolkien
 publisher: HarperCollins
 image: cover.jpg
-dateBookPublished: 2001-01-01
+dateBookPublished: 1999-01-01
-pageCount: null
+pageCount: 545
-bookHeight: 150
+bookHeight: 198
 goodreadsReviewId: 832573748
+isbn13: 9780261102354

 summary: |
+  The first part of J.R.R.
+Tolkien's epic adventure The Lord of the Rings.
-  In ancient times the Rings of Power were crafted by the Elven-smiths, and Sauron, the Dark Lord, forged the One Ring, filling it with his own power so that he could rule all others.
-But the One Ring was taken from him, and though he sought it throughout Middle-earth, it remained lost to him.
-After many ages it fell into the hands of Bilbo Baggins, as told in THE HOBBIT.
-In a sleepy village in the Shire, young Frodo Baggins finds himself faced with an immense task, as his elderly cousin Bilbo entrusts the Ring to his care.
-Frodo must leave his home and make a perilous journey across Middle-earth to the Cracks of Doom, there to destroy the Ring and foil the Dark Lord in his evil purpose.
+  In a sleepy village in the Shire, a young hobbit is entrusted with an immense task.
+He must make a perilous journey across Middle-earth to the Cracks of Doom, there to destroy the Ruling Ring of Power - the only thing that prevents the Dark Lord's evil dominion.
+  Thus begins J.R.R.
+Tolkien's classic tale, which continues in The Two Towers and The Return of the King.

 series:
   title: The Lord of the Rings